This article includes:

 - How often do Submersible Pumps Require Servicing/Maintenance?

 - Frequently Asked Questions (FAQs) about Submersible Pumps

 What is a Submersible Pump?

 As the name suggests, a submersible pump is designed to work with the entire assembly, consisting of pump and motor, fully submerged in the liquid or medium to be processed.
 This type of pump has a hermetically sealed motor which is close-coupled to the pump body.
 The water-tight enclosure around the motor is usually filled with oil to protect it from damage by preventing the entry of any liquid which may cause a short circuit.

 A submersible pump operates by pushing, as opposed to drawing, liquid during the pumping process.
 This is extremely efficient because the pump uses the head of liquid in which it is submerged to operate and no energy is spent in drawing the liquid into the pump.
-The motor is cooled by the liquid around it, preventing overheating.
+A positive effect from the pump being submerged is that the motor is cooled by the liquid around it, preventing overheating.

 Many submersible pumps in the oil and gas industry operate according to the Electric Submersible Pumping (ESP) principle.
 This is a cost-effective method of lifting large volumes of fluids from deep wells.
 The motors used in an ESP system are designed to operate under high temperatures and pressures.
 They require special electricity cables and can be expensive to run.